MallikarjunSonna/Complete-_Agentic__AI/README.md

 🔗 For discussions on GenAI, agents, or to explore knowledge-sharing opportunities, feel free to **[connect on LinkedIn](https://www.linkedin.com/in/nir-diamant-759323134/)**.

+🧠 **Hands-On Experience**
+In addition to exploring the tutorials, I have also successfully run the project locally.
+This includes working through the `.ipynb` notebooks and implementing the `e2e_testing_agent_app.py` file.
+This hands-on experience helped me understand how the components integrate to create a fully functional Agentic AI application.

+Keywords: GenAI, Generative AI, Agents, NLP, AI, Machine Learning, Natural Language Processing, LLM, Conversational AI, Task-Oriented AI

 ## Key Features

 - 🎓 Learn to build GenAI agents from beginner to advanced levels